Cognigy/Documentation/docs/insights/explorers/step.md

 ## Before you Begin

-Differing from the Transcript Explorer and Message Explorer tools, the Step Explorer requires you to prepare data on the Cognigy.AI side to start gathering it.
+The Step Explorer requires you to set configurations on the Cognigy.AI side in order to start gathering the data, unlike the Transcript Explorer and Message Explorer.

-To do so, decide what you want to gather: Node data, Intent data, or both.
+To start collecting data for the Step Explorer, first decide what excactly you want to gather: Node data, Intent data, or both.

 ### Annotate Nodes

-To gather data on Nodes, you need to annotate them.
+In order to gather data on Nodes and analyze their performance, you need to add a title to the analytics step.
+You can optionally also leave a comment to provide context about how the Node works.
-This means providing descriptions of the actions to understand how the Node works and analyze its performance.
+We call this action annotating nodes.

 Node annotation helps you analyze customer reactions at specific stages of their interaction with a virtual agent.
-For instance, by examining customer reactions during the ordering process, you can identify issues such as cart abandonment and make improvements to streamline the process, resulting in improved customer satisfaction and conversion rates.
+For instance, by examining customer reactions during the ordering process, you can identify issues such as cart abandonment.
+You can then make improvements to streamline the process, resulting in improved customer satisfaction and conversion rates.

 To annotate a Node, follow the steps below: